You must be kidding - residents startled to find goat at top of castle

 Moville man Enda Craig was on his daily cycle through the village when he saw a goat peering down on him from the substantial height of the top of the 14th-century castle which was built by Richard de Burgh, The Red Earl of Ulster, in 1305.

-Mr Craig, a keen photographer, said he could not believe the goat had reached the top of the main tower.
+Mr Craig, a keen photographer, said he could not believe the goat had reached the top of the main tower of the castle, which overlooks Lough Foyle.

 “I looked over and I couldn't believe it when I saw yer man at the very top of it.
 It’s a great height.
 There he was - the king of the castle.”